Amtrak: 1970s: The Rainbow Era

-In its first decade, Amtrak fell far short of financial independence, which continues today, but it did find modest success rebuilding trade.
+In its first decade, Amtrak fell far short of financial independence, a shortage that continues today, but it did find modest success rebuilding trade.
 Outside factors discouraged competing transport, such as fuel shortages which increased costs of automobile and airline travel, and strikes which disrupted airline operations.
 Investments in Amtrak's track, equipment and information also made Amtrak more relevant to America's transportation needs.
 Amtrak's ridership increased from 16.6 million in 1972 to 21 million in 1981.

-In February 1978, Amtrak moved its headquarters to 400 N Capitol Street W, Washington D.C.
+In February 1978, Amtrak moved its headquarters to 400 North Capitol Street NW, Washington, D.C.

 1980s and 1990s: The Building Era

 In 1982, former Secretary of the Navy and retired Southern Railway head William Graham Claytor Jr. came out of retirement to lead Amtrak.
 During his time at Southern, Claytor was a vocal critic of Amtrak's prior managers, who all came from non-railroading backgrounds.
-Transportation Secretary Drew Lewis cited this criticism as a reason why the Democrat Claytor was acceptable to the Reagan White House.
+Transportation Secretary Drew Lewis cited this criticism as a reason that the Democrat Claytor was acceptable to the Reagan White House.
 Despite frequent clashes with the Reagan administration over funding, Claytor enjoyed a good relationship with Lewis, John H. Riley, the head of the Federal Railroad Administration (FRA), and with members of Congress.
 Limited funding led Claytor to use short-term debt to fund operations.

 Building on mechanical developments in the 1970s, high-speed Washington–New York Metroliner Service was improved with new equipment and faster schedules.
-Travel time between New York and Washington, D.C. was reduced to under 3 hours due to system improvements and limited stop service.
-This improvement was cited as a reason why Amtrak grew its share of intercity trips between the cities along the corridor.
+Travel time between New York and Washington, D.C., was reduced to under 3 hours due to system improvements and limited stop service.
+This improvement was cited as a reason that Amtrak grew its share of intercity trips between the cities along the corridor.
 Elsewhere in the country, demand for passenger rail service resulted in the creation of five new state-supported routes in California, Illinois, Missouri, Oregon and Pennsylvania, for a total of 15 state-supported routes.

 Amtrak added two trains in 1983, the California Zephyr between Oakland and Chicago via Denver and revived the Auto Train, a unique service that carries both passengers and their vehicles.
-Amtrak advertised it as a great way to avoid traffic along the I-95 running between Lorton, Virginia (near Washington, D.C.) and Sanford, Florida (near Orlando) on the Silver Star alignment.
+Amtrak advertised it as a great way to avoid traffic along the I-95 running between Lorton, Virginia, (near Washington, D.C.) and Sanford, Florida, (near Orlando) on the Silver Star alignment.

-In 1980s and 1990s, stations in Baltimore, Chicago, and Washington, D.C. received major rehabilitation and the Empire Connection tunnel opened in 1991, allowing Amtrak to consolidate all New York services at Penn Station.
+In 1980s and 1990s, stations in Baltimore, Chicago, and Washington, D.C., received major rehabilitation and the Empire Connection tunnel opened in 1991, allowing Amtrak to consolidate all New York services at Penn Station.
 Despite the improvements, Amtrak's ridership stagnated at roughly 20 million passengers per year, amid uncertain government aid from 1981 to about 2000.